what is a financial planner?

 Finally, the type of clients you work with also influences your salary as a financial planner.
 Financial planners who advise high-net-worth individuals are likely to earn more than those serving general clients.

 Wondering what you can earn as a financial planner?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a financial planner is.

 types of financial planners